-Ghia Supersonic was a small series of different chassis built by various manufacturers cars.
+The Supersonic was a small series of bodies built by Ghia on different chassis of various car manufacturers.
 The origin of the series was a bodywork for a racing car, designed as an individual and built by Giovanni Savonuzzi for Virgilio Conrero.
 After the car was destroyed in its first race, Ghia decided to use the design and continue to manufacture it as a series of sports cars.
 From 1953 to 1956, an unknown number of supersonics, probably no more than 20, were created.

 The supersonic age began after Chuck Yeager first broke the sound barrier in 1947 with the Bell X-1.
 In the following years, the design of various daily things were influenced by it.
 Many designers wanted to reflect the modern feel of fast aircrafts and rockets in their work, as did Giovanni Savonuzzi in designing the sports car for Virgilio Conrero.